-Introducing PSC’s Innovation LAB
+Introducing Parkhill’s Innovation LAB

 “Our industry is constantly changing but the rate of change seems to have accelerated over the last five or more years.
 The challenges and the solutions will be more complex, and our clients have high expectations of us and our industry,” Joe said.

-One PSC employee saw the advantage of having this technology and paid for the goggles and computer out of his own pocket, learned to use it on his own time, and brought it to his team, using VR to help multiple clients visualize their projects and facilitate conversations.
+One Parkhill employee saw the advantage of having this technology and paid for the goggles and computer out of his own pocket, learned to use it on his own time, and brought it to his team, using VR to help multiple clients visualize their projects and facilitate conversations.

 “We are very close to awarding the first innovation grants and I can now say we will accomplish many varying returns on the investment,” shared Joe.